mfeemster/keysharp/README.md

 	+ Optionally output the generated executable to an .exe file for running standalone in the future.

 * Keysharp supports files with the .ahk extension, however installing it will not register it with that extension.
 Instead, it will register the other extension it supports, .ks.
-	+ The following are not implemented yet:
+	+ The following features are not implemented yet:
-		+ COM.
+		+ COM
-		+ OwnProps.
+		+ OwnProps
-		+ Threads.
+		+ Threads

 * In addition to Keysharp.exe, there is another executable that ships with the installer named Keyview.exe.
 This program can be used to see the C# code that is generated from the corresponding script code.
 	+ It gives real-time feedback so you can see immediately when you have a syntax error.